Last update of this page: February 14, 2023, 8:17 am ET, to include SSEP Mission 18 to ISS

 Night launch of SpaceX-5, January 10, 2015, from Cape Canaveral Air Force Station, FL, adjoining Kennedy Space Center.
 Aboard the Dragon spacecraft is the SSEP Mission 6 to ISS Yankee Clipper II payload of 17 experiments.
 Yankee Clipper II payload operations were conducted on the International Space Station for nearly a month before Dragon de-orbit and splashdown in the Pacific off the California coast on February 10, 2015.
 These experiments were originally lost with the destruction of the Orbital Sciences 3 rocket on October 28, 2014.
-You can read about the emotional loss of the original Yankee Clipper I experiments and how the student flight teams stepped to the plate and worked to reconstitute the experiments for re-flight.
+You can read an essay written by Dr. Jeff Goldstein, SSEP National Program Director, about the emotional loss of the original Yankee Clipper I experiments and how the student flight teams stepped to the plate and worked to reconstitute the experiments for re-flight.
 The mantra at SSEP – real spaceflight all the time.

-Though the Student Spaceflight Experiments Program (SSEP) is a relatively new STEM education initiative—launched in June 2010—it already has an extensive heritage delivering real on-orbit research experiences for students in grades 5-16.
+Established in June 2010, the Student Spaceflight Experiments Program (SSEP) has an extensive heritage delivering real on-orbit research experiences for students in grades 5-16.

-Since program inception, there have been 13 SSEP flight opportunities—SSEP on STS-134 and STS-135, which were the final flights of Space Shuttles Endeavour and Atlantis; and SSEP Missions 1 through 11 to ISS.
-A total of 142 communities have participated in the program, reflecting 37 States and the District of Columbia in the U. S. and 4 Provinces in Canada.
-Thus far 35 communities have participated in multiple flight opportunities – one community starting their 8th with Mission 11 – reflecting the sustainable nature of the program.
+Since program inception there have been 19 SSEP flight opportunities—SSEP on STS-134 and STS-135, which were the final flights of Space Shuttles Endeavour and Atlantis; and SSEP Missions 1 through 17 to ISS.
+A total of 221 communities have participated in the program, reflecting 42 States and the District of Columbia in the U. S.; 5 Provinces in Canada; and Brazil and Ukraine each conducting national competitions.
+Thus far 70 communities have participated in multiple flight opportunities – 51 communities conducting four or more flights – reflecting the sustainable nature of the program.

-Through the first thirteen flight opportunities, a total of 74,680 grade 5-16 students across 1,391 schools were fully immersed in microgravity experiment design and proposal writing, 16,261 flight experiment proposals were received from student teams, and 206 experiments were selected for flight.
-A total of 153 experiments have flown through SSEP Mission 8.
-Another 53 experiments are expected to launch in 2017: 21 experiments as the Mission 9 Endeavor payload on SpaceX-10, 11 experiments as the Mission 10 Casper payload on SpaceX-11, and 21 experiments as the America payload on SpaceX-12 – all three launching from Cape Canaveral Air Force Station, FL, adjoining Kennedy Space Center.
-Over 100,000 more students across the entire grade preK-16 pipeline were engaged in their communities’ broader STEAM experience, submitting 65,720 Mission Patch designs.
+Through the first 19 flight opportunities (through Mission 17), a total of 147,660 grade 5-16 students across 3,161 schools were fully immersed in microgravity experiment design and proposal writing, 29,526 flight experiment proposals were received from student teams, and 382 experiments were selected for flight.
+Through Mission 16, 189,000 students across the entire grade preK-16 pipeline were engaged in their communities’ broader STEAM experience, submitting 160,400 Mission Patch designs.

 Summary of Flight Opportunities to Date